crashcar/APC-Demo/README.MiXiM.txt

     just as you do if you cite a scientific work.

-Authors and Maintainers
 =======================
-The main authors of MiXiM are (in alphabetic order)

 - Andreas Koepke, TUB (koepke@tkn.tu-berlin.de)
 - Hermann S. Lichte, UPB (hermann.lichte@uni-paderborn.de)
 - Tom Parker, TUD (t.e.v.parker@tudelft.nl)